 A list of all luge artificial ice tracks with or without artificial refrigeration can be found here.

-Alpine luge is held on natural ice and snow tracks.
-These are adapted to existing mountain paths and roads.
+Alpine luge is held on natural ice tracks, snow tracks, and, newly, on ski slopes.
+The former are adapted to existing mountain trails and roads.
 Artificially banked curves are not permitted.
-The tracks' surface must be horizontal.
-They are naturally iced, there is no artificial refrigeration.
+The tracks are laid out horizontally and are naturally iced (there are no additional cooling systems).
+Ski slopes are specially designated and marked off.

 A list of Alpine Luge tracks in our member countries can be found here.